 A Sole Proprietorship is legally and financially considered the same entity as its owner.
 This means the owner is personally held liable for debts and legal obligations of the business.
 So, if the business can’t pay its bills or someone sues the company, the owner’s house, vehicles, bank accounts, and other property could be at risk.
 Another drawback of a Sole Proprietorship is limited financing opportunities.
 The company may not sell shares of stock, and lenders might not be interested in funding the business.
 So, sole proprietors may need to depend on their savings account, home equity loans, and assistance from family to fund big-ticket purchases like property, equipment, etc.

 As an unincorporated business, a Sole Proprietorship reports its business profits on the owner’s individual income tax return.
-Because all income and losses flow through to the individual level, the owner must also pay 15.3% in self-employment taxes (Social Security and Medicare taxes) on the business’s profits.
+Because all income and losses flow through to the individual level, the owner must also pay 15.3% in self-employment taxes (12.4% Social Security and 2.9% Medicare taxes) on the business’s profits.

 Partnership

-When two or more people own a business, a Partnership is an attractive option for entrepreneurs who want minimal compliance formalities.
+A Partnership, when two or more people own a business, is an attractive option for entrepreneurs who want minimal compliance formalities.
 Like a Sole Proprietorship, a Partnership is an unincorporated business.
 Owners (partners) divide profits and report them on their individual income tax returns.
 Partners must also pay self-employment taxes on their share of the profits.

 Partners typically work with an attorney to create a Partnership Agreement that sets forth how profits get divided and details about what happens if any of them retires, wants to get out of the business, declares bankruptcy, or dies.
 Some partnerships have a buy-sell agreement in place, as well, to ensure that the company can continue to operate if something happens to one of its partners or if a partner decides to leave.